mavlink/MAVSDK-Python/README.md

 ### Release to PyPi repository

-The CI will create and push a wheel for Windows, Linux and macOS whenever a release tag is created.
+The CI will create and push a wheel for Windows, Linux and macOS to PyPi whenever a tag is pushed and a release created.